-The elephant shrew, or sengis, is not actually a shrew at all.
+The elephant shrew, aka sengis or jumping shrew, is not actually a shrew at all.
 Recent research and categorization suggests that they are more closely related to elephants, aardvarks, & sea cows.
+Believe it or not.
 Don’t let their size fool you.
 They are quite well adapted to life in Africa.
 They are agile, quick, and careful as they have many predators.

 First the Stats…